 Applicants don’t have to consider themselves “an artist” to apply.
 They definitely do not need to have gone to art school or be a “professional artist” or anything formal like that.
 Anyone can apply for a SOUP grant.
 They just need to have a creative project in the arts for which they need some funding.
 For a full list of previous SOUP presenters and grantees, browse our past events.

 For each SOUP, we choose up to four projects for consideration.
-If we pick your proposal, you will have the opportunity to give a short presentation at SOUP (about 5 minutes or so) via a virtual format.
+If we pick your proposal, you will have the opportunity to give a short presentation at SOUP (4 minutes).
 Following your presentation, we will take questions from attendees.
 At the end of the meal, everyone votes and the winning project receives the proceeds raised from that night’s SOUP.
-You must be able to attend SOUP to deliver your presentation in person (in this case, that means virtually).
+You must be able to attend SOUP to deliver your presentation in person.